BDF-manual-maintenance/BDF-Manual/source/guide/TD.rst

   idiag # selects the iVI method
    3
   iwindow
    400 700 nm # alternatively the unit can be given as au, eV or cm-1 instead of nm.
-If no unit is given, the default is eV itest
+              # default is in eV if no unit is given
+  itest
    1
   icorrect